webathlet/cleverreach-extension/README.md

 ### Features
 * Embed your CleverReach sign-up form anywhere on your website
+* Smooth form submission using ajax (no page reload required)
 * Double opt-in according to your CleverReach configuration
 * Extremely lightweight plugin
-* Many hooks for developers to customize selectors, response messages and ajax requests
+* Many hooks for developers to customize forms, selectors, response messages and ajax requests
-* Optional: Custom forms with smooth form submission using ajax (no page reload)

 Further documentation can be found on the [Wiki](https://github.com/hofmannsven/cleverreach-extension/wiki).